 Yolo Flyway Farms: Construction on this tidal restoration project started and was completed in 2018.
 Approximately 290 acres of credit are expected for this project.
-See link to website for video and more detail https://water.ca.gov/News/Blog/2018/Nov-18/Flyway-Farms.
+See the link to DWR's website for video and more details: https://water.ca.gov/News/Blog/2018/Nov-18/Flyway-Farms.